Dataflow storage options

 Linking a Power Platform environment to your organization's Azure Data Lake Storage

-Once a dataflow is created, its storage location can't be changed.
+After a dataflow is created, its storage location can't be changed.

 Linked and computed entities features are only available when both dataflows are in the same storage account.